davidesner/kbc-salesforce-extractor/README.md

 Would you need to empty values in a field, use #N/A as text value of appropriate records.

-The process can fail on any records (due to missing required field or too large string) and this specific record will not be inserted/update.
+The process *can fail on any records (due to missing required field or too large string) and this specific record will not be inserted/update*.
 Everything else will finish with success.
-There is no way how to rollback this transaction, so you have to carefully check the log each time.
+There is no way how to rollback this transaction, so you *have to carefully check the log each time*.
 It is also great idea to include a column with external IDs and based on them do upsert later.
 External IDs will also save you from duplicated records when running insert several times.

 ### Configuration ###
 #### Parameters ####